11 Ways to Build Self-Care Practices Into Your Daily Life

 2. Engage in Positive Self-Talk

-The way we talk to ourselves shapes how we see the world—and ourselves.
-If your inner dialogue leans negative, it can chip away at your confidence, increase stress, and even contribute to anxiety or depression.
+How we talk to ourselves has a huge impact on how we see ourselves—and how we see the world around us.
+If your inner dialogue is mostly negative, it can drain your confidence, pile on the stress, and even contribute to feelings of anxiety or depression.

-But here’s the good news: you can shift the narrative.
+But here’s the good news: you have the power to change the story.

 - How can I reframe it in a more positive way?

 Another great trick is to imagine saying your negative thoughts to a friend.
-Would you be that harsh?
-Probably not, right?
+Would you say it the same way?

 3. Reduce Your Social Media Screen Time